larpo1/lavanda-website/src/pages/features/customer-relationship-manager.md

     textContent: "Offer prospective clients a quick and accurate property valuation, right from your website and capture their details as a lead - all from inside the PMS. "
+metaTitle: Customer relationship manager
+description: Lavanda PMS has a fully integrated CRM (Customer Relationship Management) toolkit for your growing business.
+Capture leads in a variety of ways and manage them through a sales pipeline fully integrated into our PMS.
 tags:
   - CRM
   - customer relationship management
-description: Lavanda PMS has a fully integrated CRM (Customer Relationship Management) toolkit for your growing business.
-Capture leads in a variety of ways and manage them through a sales pipeline fully integrated into our PMS.
 ---